Solving Database Hard-Coded Addressing Issues When Moving Websites

 Examples using Actual Hosting Platforms

-DirectAdmin: In DirectAdmin, the root directory of a website is typically located at:
+DirectAdmin: I have been using DirectAdmin since about 2007 and feel most comfortable with it.
+In DirectAdmin, the root directory of a website is typically located at:

 /home/USERNAME/domains/DOMAIN/public_html/